moshehbenavraham/graphmind/.workflow/README_SPEC.md

 **Not designed for**:
 - ❌ Parallel feature development (single NEXT_SPEC at a time)
-- ❌ Automatic code generation (you still write the code)
+- ❌ Fully automatic code generation (AI assists, but you review and approve)
 - ❌ Testing code functionality (file existence only)
 - ❌ Team coordination (single developer focus)